piklub/shell-novice/_episodes/05-loop.md

 using the pseudo-code below:

 ```
-for thing in list_of_things
+for "thing" in "list_of_things"   # The word "for" indicated the start of a "For-loop" command
-do
+do  #The word "do" indicates the start of job execution list
-    operation_using $thing    # Indentation within the loop is not required, but aids legibility
+    operation_using/command $thing    # Indentation within the loop is not required, but aids legibility
-done
+done  # The word "done" indicates the end of a loop
 ```
 {: .language-bash}